 We recognise that service description ontologies and domain specific ontologies will have an important role to play in order to achieve the semantic level of agreement between the various parties.
-For the sole purpose of the following examples, we define a simple service description ontology along with an ontology for the sale and delivery of computers.
-To keep the descriptions concise, we have chosen to use the description logics notation which is equivalent to the RDF DAML+OIL syntax.
+For the sole purpose of the following examples, we define a simple ontology for the sale and delivery of computers.
+To keep the descriptions concise, we have chosen to use the description logics notation.

-The description ontology: We use the Description class as a common superclass for Advertisement, Query, Template and Proposal.
+The description ontology: We use the ECConstruct class as a common superclass for Advertisement, Query, Template and Proposal.
 As we will see later, an agreement is not modelled as a class but as an instance.
 More precisely, an agreement is an instance of a particular negotiation template.